rootchang/WACNI-rice/README.md

 # WACNI-rice

 ## Introduction
-Carbon and nitrogen metabolism are the basis for plant growth and development.
-To predict grain yield formation directly from the molecular processes in different source, sink and transport organs, we develop a mechanistic model of Whole plAnt Carbon Nitrogen Interaction (WACNI).
+Carbon and nitrogen metabolism play a crucial role in the growth and development of plants.
+In order to directly predict grain yield based on molecular processes occurring in various organs involved in source, sink, and transport, we have developed a mechanistic model called Whole plAnt Carbon Nitrogen Interaction (WACNI).

-In contrast to previous methods that have only considered phloem sucrose transport from leaf to grain, or relied on preset sink growth pattern, the key innovation of WACNI lies in its ability to integrate all essential biochemical and biophysical processes into a single model.
-This integration enables the kinetic simulation of authentic biological dynamics within a rice plant, spanning from flowering to harvest, and operating at a second-by-second time scale.
+Unlike previous methods that focused solely on phloem sucrose transport from leaves to grains or relied on predetermined sink growth patterns, WACNI introduces a key innovation by integrating all essential biochemical and biophysical processes into a comprehensive model.
+This integration allows for the dynamic simulation of authentic biological dynamics within a rice plant, encompassing the entire growth cycle from flowering to harvest, and operating at a second-by-second time scale.

-One significant advantage of this model is that it eliminates the need for predefined growth patterns, allowing for a more accurate depiction of the underlying biological processes.
-Furthermore, this feature opens up possibilities for rational optimization of the fundamental biochemical and biophysical processes for higher grain yield.
+One advantage of this model is its ability to eliminate the reliance on predefined growth patterns.
+As a result, it provides a more accurate representation of the underlying biological processes.
+Moreover, this feature opens up new possibilities for the rational optimization of fundamental biochemical and biophysical processes to achieve higher grain yields.

 <p align="center">
   <img src="./images/GraphicAbstract.png" width = "1000" alt="method" align=center />
 </p>

-WACNI models both carbon and nitrogen metabolism, and kinetically simulates rates of major basic biochemical and physiological processes in a plant by ordinary differentiation equations.
-Fourteen types of biochemical and biophysical processes involved in different source, sink and transport organs are mathematically represented.
+WACNI is a comprehensive model that incorporates both carbon and nitrogen metabolism.
+It achieves this by employing ordinary differentiation equations to kinetically simulate the rates of major biochemical and physiological processes within a plant.
+The model encompasses fourteen distinct types of biochemical and biophysical processes that occur in various source, sink, and transport organs.

-These processes include assimilation, transport and utilization of six representative primary metabolites, i.e., triose phosphates (TP), sucrose (Suc), starch, inorganic nitrogen (I-N, including NH4+ and NO3-), free form of organic nitrogen (O-N, including amino acids and amides), and proteins.
-The 14 groups of simulated processes are listed below:
+These processes encompass a range of activities, including the assimilation, transport, and utilization of six essential primary metabolites.
+These metabolites consist of triose phosphates (TP), sucrose (Suc), starch, inorganic nitrogen (I-N) in the form of NH4+ and NO3-, free organic nitrogen (O-N) in the form of amino acids and amides, as well as proteins.
+The following is a list of the fourteen groups of processes that are simulated by the model:

 > 1, root nitrogen uptake;
 >